SivertRanden/GetToKnow/TESTING.md

   * user preference activity should not launch

 #### MainActivity activity test
-These tests have no special prerequisites.
+The main test have no special prerequisites.
+Testing preferences requires a clean install of the app.

 * that correct activities are launched when buttons are pressed

   * correct activity is launched

+* that preferences starts on first time app launch

+  * Correct activity is launched

 ## Instrumented unit testing